BlueBrain/Brion/doc/datamodel/compartments.md

 ## Meta data

-* List of neuron GIDs.
+* List of neuron GIDs
-* Start time in ms.
+* Start time in ms
-* End time in ms.
+* End time in ms
-* Dt in ms.
+* Dt in ms
 * Data unit as string, e.g. mV, pA
+* Morphological skeletons describing the cell tree structure in sections and segments

 ## Compartment information

-* For each neuron, sorted ascending by GID.
+* For each neuron, sorted ascending by GID
-* Number of compartments of each section per neuron, sections order defined by morphology.
+* Number of compartments of each section per neuron, sections order defined by morphology
-* All sections of a neuron are always described, i.e. unreported sections have zero compartments.
+* All sections of a neuron are always described, i.e. unreported sections have zero compartments

-Compartments are always linearly interpolated along all segments of a section, i.e. compartments have all the same length within a particular section.
+Compartments and their reported values are linearly interpolated along all segments of a section, i.e. all compartments have the same length within a particular section, and when computing the value of a segment linear interpolation of all compartment contributions in this segment is used.

 ## Report information

-* Reportable value in data unit per compartment.
+* Reportable value in data unit per compartment
 * Sorted ascending by timestamp, discretized in (_endtime - starttime_) / _dt_
-  frames.
+  frames
-* Within a timestamp, sorted ascending by GID.
+* Within a timestamp, sorted ascending by GID
-* Within a neuron, sorted by section order defined by morphology.
+* Within a neuron, sorted by section order defined by morphology

 Typically, implementations provide a mapping information to correlate GID and section to number of compartments and their reported value.